-Personal Lifetime Fitness PAF301 Grade 11 Open
+Personal Fitness PAF301 Grade 11 Open

-This course focuses on the development of a healthy active lifestyle through the introduction of lifelong fitness activities in our state-of-the-art fitness facility.
-Through the development of skills and practice in weight training, aerobics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.
+This course builds on the skills, training and fitness of PAF201 in out state-of-the-art fitness facility.
+Through the continued development of skills and practice in weight training, aerobics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.